mheers/opa-rego-example/README.md

 The pipeline leverages [dagger](https://dagger.io/) that allows the development of CI/CD pipelines independently of the CI/CD platform and can be run locally but also on GitHub Actions, GitLab CI, Jenkins, etc.

+It also uses the [opa-tools](https://github.com/mheers/opa-tools) Docker image that contains all the necessary tools to run the pipeline.

 Before running the pipeline, you need to set the following secrets in your GitHub repository:

 - `REGISTRY_ACCESS_TOKEN`: The access token to authenticate with the registry.